 In enterprise software terminology, ERP for small businesses (or small business ERP) means a lighter business management software that is designed to meet the needs of a small business.
 It integrates development, manufacturing, sales and marketing.
 Small business ERP is typically a SaaS (software as a service) model and includes project management, financials, manufacturing, warehouse management, accounting, sales and business management.

 What are the signs that your business needs the ERP system?
-Most of small businesses start with the basic stuff, like accounting software and spreadsheets/synced documents.
+Most of the small businesses start with the basic stuff, like accounting software and spreadsheets/synced documents.
 As their business grows and workflow increases, it gets more difficult to process everything at hand.
 Sales and purchase orders from customers, inventory, processing invoices, keeping track of buyer interactions demand much more effort and time.
 Especially when information is stored in separate databases.
 Importing/exporting data leads to errors and loss, as a rule.
-Then SMBs start to realise that there’s a solution out there called Enterprise resource planning software.
+Then SMBs start to realize that there’s a solution out there called Enterprise resource planning software.
 They research and find out that ERP software enables all departments and employees of your company to be on the same page at any time.

 When looking for the ideal ERP for small businesses, one should be aware of its key characteristics.
 What ERP system would be best for your business needs? – is obviously the question for any business owner.
 And it’s quite a complicated decision to make.
 Small business ERP must be modular and flexible, to be able to deal with the variety of growing business needs.
 You’ve got to be able to activate and deactivate the ERP’s modules.
 So a good small business ERP will manage main enterprise processes like: